bartequ/mgr-backend/mgr-backend-node/README.md

 ###Tests
 ##### 1. PrimeNumbers
-The purpose of this test is to show JVM computing performance.
+The purpose of this test is to show Node computing performance.
 Given range is checked if within range are prime numbers.<br>
 `http://localhost:3000/api/prime-numbers/[RANGE_TO_CHECK]`<br>
 Output - time needed to check given range